ddnexus/rematch/README.md

 #### Check the stores

 Rematch stores the expected value for you: whatever is returned by your test expression is what will get stored and compared the next times.
 That is handy when you know that your code is working properly.
-If you are not so sure, you should check the stored values by taking a look at the `.rematch` store file, which is a very readable `YAML` file.
+If you are not so sure, you should check the stored values by taking a look at the `*.rematch` store files, which are very readable `YAML` files.

 #### Dos and don'ts